-As Large Language Models (LLMs) and Custom GPTs are increasingly being adopted by Enterprises, they confront key considerations in deployment.
+As Large Language Models (LLMs) and Custom GPTs are increasingly being adopted by Enterprises, including startup companies, they confront key considerations in deployment.
 Enterprise concerns involve ensuring seamless system compatibility, maintaining robust security and compliance, and managing financial investment.
 This article delves into these concerns, offering strategic insights to ensure successful deployment and alignment with business objectives.

 Integration and Customization